Background pattern

 You should not breastfeed while taking this medication.

-If you are breastfeeding or plan to do so, inform your doctor before taking this medication.
+If you are breastfeeding or plan to breastfeed, inform your doctor before taking this medication.

 Consult your doctor or pharmacist before using any medication.

-Driving and operating machinery
+Driving and using machines

 Clopidogrel Qualigen contains isomalt and sucrose

 This medication contains sucrose.
-If your doctor has indicated that you have an intolerance to certain sugars, consult with him before taking this medication.
+If your doctor has told you that you have an intolerance to certain sugars, consult with them before taking this medication.

-3. How to Take Clopidogrel Qualigen
+3. How to take Clopidogrel Qualigen

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the instructions for administration of this medication indicated by your doctor or pharmacist exactly.
 In case of doubt, consult your doctor or pharmacist again.

 If you take more Clopidogrel Qualigen than you should

-If you forgot to take Clopidogrel Qualigen
+If you forget to take Clopidogrel Qualigen

 If you forget to take a dose of this medication, but remember before 12 hours have passed since the time you should have taken the medication, take the tablet immediately and the next one at the usual time.

-In the 28 and 84 tablet format, you can check the last day you took a Clopidogrel Qualigen tablet by looking at the printed calendar on the blister pack.
+In the 28 and 84 tablet format, you can check the last day you took a Clopidogrel Qualigen tablet by looking at the calendar printed on the blister pack.

-If you interrupt treatment with Clopidogrel Qualigen
+If you stop taking Clopidogrel Qualigen

 Do not stop your treatment unless your doctor tells you to.
 Contact your doctor or pharmacist before stopping this medication.